Barclaycard Rewards MasterCard vs. Capital One Platinum Credit Card Compared

 The Capital One® Platinum Credit Card, on the other hand, offers no rewards as it keeps things simple for fair-credit consumers.

 Coming into the fight with no rewards program, the Capital One® Platinum Credit Card cannot match up to the Barclaycard Rewards MasterCard.

 Best Card benefits: Capital One® Platinum Credit Card

 Every credit card that you have in your wallet will have at least a small set of basic benefits that could come in handy in a pinch.
 Features like $0 fraud liability, extended warranties, and roadside assistance are some of the common perks, but it’s the unique benefits that set one card apart from another.

 Here are the noteworthy features of each card:

 - Barclaycard Rewards MasterCard: Free access to FICO score; 0$ Fraud Libability protection; chip card security

 - Capital One® Platinum Credit Card: No balance transfer fees; free Credit Tracker Tool

-The Barclaycard Rewards MasterCard doesn’t have any standout perks that makes it more attractive than it already is.
+The Barclaycard Rewards MasterCard offers free access to your FICO score, which can give you a more holistic view of your finances.
+It also offers chip card technology, for extra security, and 0$ Fraud Liability protection.
 Applicants will qualify for a Platinum, World or World Elite MasterCard, depending on their credit.
 But, since you have fair credit, you’re more likely to qualify for just the Platinum MasterCard, which offers just the basic card benefits.